Cherreads

 He stopped walking.

-The realization didn't arrive as a thought; it hit him with the blunt, airless force of the coyote slamming into his chest.
+The realization didn't arrive as a thought.
+It drove the remaining oxygen straight out of his lungs.
 The hospitals were gone.
 The doctors were gone.
 The quiet house in the valley was buried under a hundred thousand years of rot.
 She was gone.

-Will stood in the thick moss, staring at a rusted streetlamp swallowed by ancient vines, listening to a silence so absolute it made his ears ring.
+Will stood in the thick moss, staring at a rusted streetlamp swallowed by ancient vines.
+He listened to the absolute quiet of the jungle.
 He couldn't hear traffic.
 He couldn't hear the hum of a refrigerator.
 There was just the dripping of the humid canopy and the ragged sound of his own breathing.
-He closed his eyes, his dirt-caked fingers curling into fists at his sides as the sheer, suffocating scale of the absence threatened to crack him open.
+He closed his eyes.
+His dirt-caked fingers curled into fists at his sides.
+The sheer scale of the absence threatened to crack him open.

 Land does not mourn its rulers, Khan said.